With The Name Of Allah The Merciful Benefactor The Merciful Redeemer.

 How we came about:

-Integrity a necessary ingredient :
+Integrity a necessary ingredient:

-like the many industries around the globe there is probably none that has been totally free of corruption.
+Like the many industries around the globe there is probably none that has been totally free of corruption.
 Thereby falling short of the high level of integrity required of Us.
-As a result we have seen the many food carts ,restaurants and fast food establishments use the term halal very loosely to get a quick dollar.
+As a result we have seen the many food carts, restaurants and fast food establishments use the term Halal very loosely to get a quick dollar.
 It's a trillion dollar industry so they don't care even if that takes false advertising.
-With that being said we have seen the need to apply and maintain the standards of Halal at all times and in all critical control points.
+With that being said we have seen the need to apply and maintain the standards of Halal at all times and in all critical control points.But Halal is a religious matter this is not to be played with.